Lit (video game)

-Lit (stylized as LIT) and also known as School of Darkness (スクール オブ ダークネス, Sukūru obu Dākunesu) in Japan, is a puzzle video game developed and published by WayForward Technologies for WiiWare.
+Lit (stylized as LIT), also known as School of Darkness (スクール オブ ダークネス, Sukūru obu Dākunesu) in Japan, is a puzzle video game developed and published by WayForward Technologies for WiiWare.
 The game is directed by Adam Tierney and co-designed by Tierney and Mark Bozon.
 It was released in North America on February 9, 2009.
-A remake with a cel-shaded art style was released on Android and iOS on October 29, 2015, and Windows in February 2017.
+A new game with the same name featuring a 2D cartoon art style was released on Android and iOS on October 29, 2015, and Windows in February 2017.

 The game has been described as a "horror puzzler", and its style of gameplay has been compared to Sokoban, Chip's Challenge and the Adventures of Lolo series.
 It is built around the concept that "light is life and darkness is death".

 Gameplay

 In LIT, a teenager named Jake must make his way through his high school, which is overrun by shadowy creatures, to save his girlfriend Rachel, who keeps in touch with him through the school's internal phone system.
 The game also features unlockable content, including a much more difficult time-based challenge mode called "Dark Mode".

 Played from either a top-down or a third-person perspective, the game sees players controlling Jake with the Nunchuk as they aim an on-screen reticule with the Wii Remote.
 The reticule helps aim Jake's flashlight and is the player's point of focus.
 The Wii Remote's motion controls are also used, with a throwing motion used to throw objects, and players shaking the Remote to recharge Jake's flashlight.

 Using the flashlight in addition to other sources of illumination such as lamps, flares, televisions, and broken windows, Jake must carve paths of light through the darkness to safely reach the exit in each room.
 Along with being used in combat against the monsters that roam the hallways, this manipulation of light also plays a big part in solving certain puzzles along the way.
 However, Jake must be careful in managing his sources of light, as some sources of illumination work on a timer, while having too many electrical appliances turned on will blow a fuse, plunging the level into darkness and resulting in Jake being pulled into the shadows by the creatures.

 During the levels, Rachel attempts to contact Jake through several phones scattered across the stages.
 The audio for the calls makes use of the Wii Remote's speaker.

 After beating the game once as Jake, if the player received all the phone calls, they are given the option to play the game again as Rachel, playing through the same level, but with Jake giving the phone calls, who still insists he will save Rachel.